Search for a surname in the box below and then click "Search" to search for Staff.

 Design Strategies for Non-Place

 DEMO_net began to bring eParticipation experts together to try to establish some research norms.
 However, the project did not turn out to be the most effective way to do this.
 The project officer was ...

 OPaL aims to explore the potential of tools that can assist firms to configure partnerships as and when required to meet the demands of a volatile distributed workplace (Handy, 1992).
 Whatever the mot...

-Davenport, E. (1996).
+Davenport, E. (1997, January).
 New media in Scottish households: a dialogic approach.
 Paper presented at PRESENCE Conference, Royal College of Art

 EU Framework Programme 7 and FP6 and earlier programmes

 SmartGov (IST-2001-35399) was a project funded by the European Commission under its Information Society Technologies Programme (IST).
 The aim of the project was to develop a governmental knowledge-ba...

 Ubiquitous Computing promises to enrich our everyday lives by enabling the environment to be enhanced via compu...